2600hz/kazoo/applications/crossbar/doc/ref/metaflows.md

 #### Schema

+Actions applied to a call outside of the normal callflow, initiated by the caller(s)

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `binding_digit` | What DTMF will trigger the collection and analysis of the subsequent DTMF sequence | `string('1', '2', '3', '4', '5', '6', '7', '8', '9', '0', '*', '#')` | `*` | `false`